 Optus compares quite well with a slew of smaller providers all jostling for your attention.
 However, where Optus can fall behind is the price for its speed boost, as well as its overall base NBN pricing.
 If you’re looking for a cheaper broadband option, other providers worth keeping an eye out for include:

 Arguably its biggest competitor is Telstra, which also has its own suite of broadband and entertainment plans.
-All in all, Optus stays fairly competitive, but may be outdone by one or more of these providers based on price.
+All in all, Optus stays fairly competitive, but may be outdone by one or more of these providers based on the price at the time.

 Is an Optus NBN plan worth the money?

-As one of the largest providers in Australia, Optus has cemented itself as one of the strongest NBN providers.
+As one of the largest providers in Australia, Optus has cemented itself as one of the strongest NBN providers around.
 With high-speed plans starting at $75 per month, it is well-positioned to take on the bigger providers and compete with the smaller ones alike.

 Keep in mind that in addition to monthly plan costs, set-up fees may be prohibitive, as well as the price of speed boosts.
 Although Optus benefits from its entertainment packages, this may not be enough to sway some consumers.

 As you move into faster NBN speed tiers, Optus may fall behind some of the smaller providers offering slightly cheaper prices.
 However, it’s not typically a massive monthly price gap, but for Aussies on a budget, the extra $10 here and there can make or break a plan, especially considering NBN 100 plans start at the $95 per month price mark.